jinyus/dart_beacon/Readme.md

 ### Type Parameters:

--   `T`: The type of the value emitted by the signals in the family.
+-   `T`: The type of the value emitted by the beacons in the family.
 -   `Arg`: The type of the argument used to identify individual beacons within the family.
 -   `BeaconType`: The type of the beacon in the family.

-If `cache` is `true`, created signals are cached.
+If `cache` is `true`, created beacons are cached.
 Default is `false`.

 A common use-case is dependency injection.